opsone-ch/documentation/mailserver.rst

 ===========

 We offer a mail server based on Postfix, Dovecot and SOGo Groupware.
 Our mail server is 24x7 monitored and regularly backed up.
+We recommend that you choose your own domain for your mail server installation and administration.
+Any number of domains can then be set up on the mail server.

 Add a new customer
 ------------------